 The Study Abroad program at the University of Illinois offers numerous opportunities for students who wish to study off-campus in another country.
 Students may study abroad for a semester, summer, or academic year and may select from exchange programs all over the world.

 Office of International Programs

 The Office of International Programs in the College of Education provides study abroad experiences valuable to education students, such as classroom observation, assisting with teaching, and even leading a class.
-The programs provide opportunities for participants to work directly with students, engage with local communities, and begin to develop a global network with educators and preservice education students in other cultures.
+The programs provide opportunities for participants to work directly with students, engage with local communities, and begin to develop a global network with educators and pre-service education students in other cultures.

-Teacher Success Initiative
+Education Success Initiative

 What are the components of the program?

 In order to monitor academic progress, students will be encouraged to meet with their instructors throughout the semester and gather feedback on their standing in classes.
-This information will be shared with the TSI adviser on a regular basis.
+This information will be shared with the ESI adviser on a regular basis.

 A commitment to solid study time is a prerequisite to academic success.
 Students will plan and track study hours on a weekly basis.

 Individual meeting topics may include, but are not limited to, the following:

 - Study Skills (textbook reading, note taking, etc…)